Deltares/Wflow.jl/docs/src/intro/use_cases.md

 many gauging stations are available to provide real-time information, many rivers are not covered.
 For these locations, Wflow\_sbm models are used to provide this real-time information.
 Additionally, these models are used to provide projections for potential future scenarios.
-Using the HydroMT library, all Wflow\_sbm models were automatically built.
+Using the HydroMT library, all wflow\_sbm models were automatically built.
 The high level of flexibility in spatial and temporal resolution, combined with the physics-based nature of the concept, makes Wflow\_sbm particularly suitable for ungauged basins.
 Furthermore, the model is detailed and computationally efficient enough for coupling with the fast